 Not many people use fire screens these days but this could be a room divider or just a talking point in the right kind of space.

 This would have been beautiful in white, similar to my chest of drawers transformation, but I wanted something a bit different.

-What do you think, do you prefer the classic look?
-Please let me know in the comments!
+What do you think, do you prefer the classic look or the addition of the simple flower transfer?